reTHINK-project/dev-service-framework/docs/specs/messages/registration-messages.md

 #### Registry Data Object search per User

-Message sent by an Hyperty Instance to Registry Domain server (Connector or Protostub).
+Message sent by an Hyperty Instance to Registry Domain server to query about all active Hyperty instances associated to a certain user.

 ```
 "id" : "2",
 "type" : "read",
 "from" : "hyperty://<sp-domain>/<hyperty-instance-identifier>",
 "to" : "domain://registry.<sp1>"
-"body" : { "resource" : "/<registry-object-url-scheme>/user/<userURL>", "search": "HypertyPerUser" }
+"body" : { "resource" : "/<registry-object-url-scheme>/user/<userURL>" }
 ```

 **Response Message returning the discovered Hyperty Instances**

-Message sent by Registry Domain server (Connector or Protostub) to an Hyperty Instance.
+Message sent by Registry Domain server to an Hyperty Instance.

 ```
 "id" : "2"